 The U.S. Department of Housing and Urban Development (HUD) requires that all Continuums of Care (CoC) conduct an annual count of people experiencing homelessness on a single night in January.
 This includes transitional housing programs, emergency shelters, and those who were unsheltered that night.
 Trend data by state and community is maintained by the National Alliance to End Homelessness.12

-Between 2011 and 2020, Colorado Springs’ total population of those experiencing homelessness increased by 31%, and the population of those unsheltered increased by 111%.
-In 2020, 1,339 persons were experiencing homelessness.
-In 2020, Colorado Springs had the 3rd lowest rate of persons experiencing homelessness of 6 peer communities.
+Between 2012 and 2022, Colorado Springs’ total population of those experiencing homelessness increased by 25%, but the population of those unsheltered decreased by 3%.
+In 2022, 1,406 persons were experiencing homelessness.
+In 2022, Colorado Springs had the 3rd-lowest rate of persons experiencing homelessness of 6 peer communities.

 13 National Alliance to End Homelessness